 Overfunded Life Insurance Example: Jim Harbaugh

-This cash value policy will enable him to save millions in tax-free retirement benefits in conjunction with a split-dollar loan agreement funded by the cash value of the IUL.
+His contract featured a package including deferred compensation in the form of an overfunded indexed universal life insurance policy.
+The IUL policy will enable him to save millions in tax-free retirement benefits in conjunction with a split-dollar loan agreement funded by the cash value of the IUL.

-During his lifetime, Harbaugh can borrow money from the insurance company using the policy’s cash value as collateral without paying income tax.
+During his lifetime, Harbaugh can borrow money from the insurance company using the overfunded policy’s cash value as collateral without paying income tax.
 It is estimated that this approach will enable Harbaugh to start receiving $1.4 million each year from the policy income tax free starting at age 66.

 Conclusion